miage-lille/dnd-kata/README.md

 # DnD Kata

 This Kata aims to model a DnD 5th Edition Charater, with its attributes.
-It will introduce somes S.O.L.I.D pratices appyed to OCaml
+It will introduce somes S.O.L.I.D pratices applyed to OCaml

 ## Setup a project from scratch